-Do I even need to make the observation that there is something narcissistic and profoundly self-centered about all this?
+Do I even need to make the observation that there is something narcissistic or profoundly self-centered about all this?
 It is an ego trip.
-I wrote a chapter in my own book (Positively Powerless) on the dangers of pride.
-I hardly think that Philippians 4:8’s encouragement to think about things that are lovely and excellent is inferring that we should be thinking of ourselves as lovely and excellent.
+The Bible has a lot to say about the dangers of pride.
+I hardly think that Philippians 4:8’s encouragement to think about things that are lovely and excellent is inferring that we should be thinking of ourselves as lovely and excellent!
 Colossians 3:1-2 says to fix our hearts and minds on Jesus.
 But I digress.

 Oh wait, Osteen assures us this is not pride, but a quiet confidence (pg 5).
 Phew.

 However – I’d suggest that instead of this being about yourself, imagine it about another person.
 Imagine a close friend or co-worker who continually says wonderful things about his or her self.
 I’m quite certain you’ll find them intolerable to be around!
 They will be viewed as self-important egomaniacs.
 Or perhaps just viewed in a sad way, as deeply insecure individuals.

 But wait, that’s not what this book is all about.
 This book is about the power of words.
 The reason we must speak these affirming words about our self is that when we “continue to speak them, they will become a reality.” (pg 13)

 According to Osteen, words have creative power.
 They are like electricity.
 “You have to send your words out in the direction you want your life to go.” (pg 42) You must “invite” good things into your life through the power of your words.
 Positive words about yourself will bring health, strength, and abundance your way.
 Negative words invite struggle and lack.
 “Nothing happens until you speak.” (pg 35)